Interpolatory Approximations of PMU Data: Dimension Reduction and Pilot Selection: Data-driven monitoring with ID-DEIM

-at some non-pilot $i\not\in\CS$ for the $j$-th sample?
+for a calibration parameter $\theta > 0$.
+The condition~\eqref{eq:boundViolated} supposes that the \emph{actual} reconstruction error exceeds the \emph{estimated} error provided by the scaled error factor $\theta\,\etaBs\,\sigma_{K+1}$.
 This violation suggests a flaw in the assumption that the low-dimensional column space of $\BYo$ is close to that of $\BYtrain$, and thus signals that there has been a fundamental change in the network's operating condition, e.g., due to a disturbance.

-We propose that the deterioration of the error estimate as in~\eqref{eq:boundViolated} be used as a simple mechanism for detecting changes to the network's operating conditions.
-Taking the parameter $\theta > 1$ increases the chance of false negatives (FN: a change in the network occurs but goes unnoticed), whereas taking $\theta < 1$ will increase the chance of false positives (FP: a change in the network is detected where none has occurred).
+We propose that the deterioration of the error estimate as in~\eqref{eq:boundViolated} be used as a simple mechanism for detecting changes to the network’s operating conditions.
+The parameter $\theta > 0$ is a calibration multiplier that rescales the error estimator $\etaBs\,\sigma_{K+1}$ and is used to balance the possibility of false alarms against missed disturbances.
+Taking $\theta > 1$ increases the chance of false negatives (FN: a change in the network occurs but goes unnoticed), whereas taking $\theta < 1$ will increase the chance of false positives (FP: a change in the network is detected where none has occurred).
+A practical way to choose $\theta$ is to compute the time-averaged value of the ratio $|\BYo(i,j)-\BYs(i,j)|/(\etaBs\,\sigma_{K+1})$ for a non-pilot stream $i\not\in\CS$ during nominal operating conditions.
+Setting $\theta$ to this ratio would likely trigger an FP.\ \ Therefore, depending on the user's tolerance for FPs, $\theta$ can be chosen to be a value less than the computed ratio.

 Necessarily, checking~\eqref{eq:boundViolated} requires continuously monitoring the interpolatory reconstruction error at some non-pilot data\-streams $i\not\in\CS$.\ \ These non-pilot data\-streams can be chosen based on the geography of the network, e.g., they may be collected from PMUs that are geographically distributed, to monitor for disturbances that are localized to a subnetwork.
 For our tests, we let the DEIM-based training procedure continue to run for $M$ more iterations after $\etaBs\sigma_{K+1} \leq \tau$ is satisfied, for some positive integer $M$.
 We use these $M$ additional indices as the monitored non-pilot datastreams.
-Lastly, we mention that a similar detection mechanism based on the deterioration of the pilot-based reconstruction error is proposed in~\cite[Sec.~III.B]{XieCK14}.
+Lastly, we mention that a similar detection mechanism based on the deterioration of the pilot-based reconstruction error is proposed in Section~III.B of~\cite{XieCK14}.
 By comparison, our detector~\eqref{eq:boundViolated} is grounded in the theoretical upper bound on the interpolatory approximation error~\eqref{eq:oneSidedInterpErrorBound}.